 Like with tattoos, many people change their minds after just a few years of having their gauge piercings.
 Unfortunately, it can be difficult to encourage the earlobes to snap back into place, especially if they’ve been seriously stretched by the piercings.
 However, with the aid of a skilled plastic surgeon, the ear lobe can be prepared with minimal anesthesia and recovery time.

-If you’re interested in repairing your ear lobe after a gauge piercing, schedule a consultation with Sean Doherty, MD at his plastic surgery practice in Concord, MA (also serving the greater Boston, MA area).
+If you’re interested in repairing your ear lobe after a gauge piercing, schedule a consultation with Sean Doherty, MD at his plastic surgery practice in Brookline, MA (also serving the greater Boston, MA area).
 Dr. Doherty has years of experience repairing stretched ear lobes, and will typically use the following process to make the repairs:

 - Doherty will recommend that patients remove their gauge piercings for at least six weeks before the actual procedure.
 This allows the skin to shrink down.